SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Experiments

 \section{Experiments}

-\paragraph{Setup and Goals.} In this section, we experimentally validate the impact of \algname{} on the usefulness and the fidelity of network interpretations.
+\paragraph{Setup and goals.} In this section, we experimentally validate the impact of \algname{} on the usefulness and fidelity of network interpretations.
 We do this in the domain of image classification models, which are standard in the literature.
 Thus, we focus primarily on two classes of interpretations: \emph{input saliency maps}~\citep{GradCam++, gomez2022metrics, opti-cam} and neuron visualizations~\citep{olah2017feature}.
-Our goals are to demonstrate the following: \begin{enumerate} \item \textbf{Input saliency maps} produced after preprocessing with \algname{} accurately identify the image areas responsible for the classification. \item \textbf{Neuron visualizations} produced after preprocessing with \algname{} are useful to the human evaluators when reasoning about the \emph{dense} model's behavior. \end{enumerate} For the first task, we create classification backdoors by using Trojan patches to cause a model to predictably misclassify some of the input images.
-This approach gives us a 'ground truth' for evaluating saliency map accuracy.
+Our goals are to demonstrate the following: \begin{enumerate} \item \textbf{Input saliency maps} produced after preprocessing with \algname{} accurately identify the image areas responsible for the dense model's classification. \item \textbf{Neuron visualizations} produced after preprocessing with \algname{} are useful to the human evaluators when reasoning about the dense model's behavior. \end{enumerate} For the first task, we create classification backdoors by using Trojan patches to cause a model to predictably misclassify some of the input images.
+This approach gives us a ``ground truth'' for evaluating saliency map accuracy; we further validate the results by measuring whether the pixels identified by the saliency ranking on clean inputs drive the \emph{dense} model's confidence in the prediction.
 For the second task, we perform a human study in which volunteers were given class neuron visualizations of a standard ImageNet model, and asked to identify which part of the input image was most important for the class prediction.
 Crucially, the ground truth for this study, i.e., the candidate image patches most relevant for the prediction, were created without preprocessing with \algname{}; thus, this experiment measures both whether the image visualizations are useful, and whether they are salient to the dense model.
-Additionally, we visually demonstrate that \algname{} effectively decouples the facets for true and Trojan examples predicted into the class when backdoors are planted into the model.
+Additionally, we visually demonstrate that \algname{} effectively decouples the facets for clean images in Figure~\ref{fig:SPADE_fig1}, and for true and Trojan examples predicted into the class in Appendix~\ref{appendix:examples}.